Hofls/cloud/others/vmware/vSphere.md

         * Unpick `Set up this disk as an LVM group`
             * With default LVM group only small amount of space will be available
     * Install OpenSSH server
+    * If security update takes too long - its OK to cancel and reboot